Thesis – Masters (Graduate Studies)

-- Usefulness of resource/recommendation
+- The usefulness of resource/recommendation

 Destructive Emotion – How can we overcome them?
-(2003) Daniel Goleman Ph.D., co-chair of the Consortium for Research on Emotional Intelligence in the graduate school of Applied and Professional Psychology at Rutgers University.
+(2003) Daniel Goleman, Ph.D., co-chair of the Consortium for Research on Emotional Intelligence in the graduate school of Applied and Professional Psychology at Rutgers University.
 (2003) “One of the most exciting discoveries in neuroscience over the last five years is that the areas of the brain, the frontal lobes, the amygdala, and the hippocampus, change in response to experience.
-They are the parts of the brain dramatically affected by the emotional environment in which we are raised and by repeated experience.”
+They are the parts of the brain dramatically affected by the dynamic environment in which we are raised and by repeated experience.”

 Essential Philosophy – Everything you need to understand the world’s greatest thinkers.
-(2005) James Mannion a former publishing professional and the author of several titles in the Everything series.
+(2005) James Mannion, a former publishing professional and the author of several titles in the Everything series.
 He lives in Jersey City, NJ

 Also, it becomes logical that whatever mantra we use, we should keep it private and not tell it to other people.
-Otherwise, we give others a way to control our subconscious mind by telepathically transmitting to us our own mantra.
+Otherwise, we give others a way to control our subconscious mind by telepathically transmitting our mantra.
 The best teachers will take time to give people individual mantras rather than teach everyone the same mantra.

 If you have never tried any meditation, try to find a quiet place and try the following technique:

-1. take a comfortable meditation posture, one of the postures described above.
+- Take a comfortable meditation posture, one of the postures described above.

 2. close your eyes and relax all muscles in your body, including the face.
 A few alternate nostrils yoga breaths are very helpful at the beginning of this stage – breathing in through one nostril and breathing out through another, closing nostrils with fingers, and altering closed nostrils with each breath.

 Meditation is a very effective technique for improving your creativity and problem-solving capacity.
 “Talented” people do it naturally.
-Artists and poets call it “inspiration”.
-Many famous people such as Albert Einstein and Thomas Edison were known to have practiced various forms of meditation.
+Artists and poets call it “inspiration.”
+Many famous people, such as Albert Einstein and Thomas Edison, were known to have practiced various forms of meditation.

-Meditation is sometimes described as “listening to the silence between thoughts”.
+Meditation is sometimes described as “listening to the silence between thoughts.”
 Our effort in meditation is directed towards consciously increasing the periods of such silence.

 © Dr Tom J. Chalko 1997